feldera/feldera/docs/contributors/compiler.md

       by any view
       Default: false
     --lenient
       Lenient SQL validation.
 If true it allows duplicate column names in a view
       Default: false
-    --outputAreSets
+    --outputsAreSets
       Ensure that outputs never contain duplicates
       Default: false
     --ignoreOrder